 Verdict: Basecamp does the job, but others do it better

-What's more, it's actually more expensive than other competitors like Smartsheet's first paid plan ($7 per user, per month), which scores 4.1/5 and offers both pre-built and custom automations, which aren't available in Basecamp.
+What's more, it's actually more expensive than other competitors like Smartsheet's first paid plan ($7 per user, per month), which scores 4.1/5 and offers features like pre-built and custom automations, which aren't available in Basecamp.

-In fact, we'd even go as far as to say that ClickUp's free plan is better than Basecamp's paid plans.
+In fact, we'd even go as far as to say that providers like ClickUp and monday.com's free plans are better than Basecamp's paid plans.
 But so is ClickUp's Unlimited plan ($7 per user, per month), which has even more features and is less than half the cost of Basecamp's first plan.
 Overall, Basecamp just isn't up to the standard of the best project management software on offer.